 My hobbies include hunting, fishing and gardening.

 Kim is thrilled to teach 4K at New Directions.
 Her previous teaching experience includes teaching kindergarten for six years in Oshkosh.
 During that time, she acquired valuable experience in developing early literacy skills and served for several years as a model classroom for best practices in literacy instruction.
-As a passionate lifelong learner, she also completed my Master's degree in Applied Leadership in Teaching and Learning from the University of Wisconsin - Green Bay and was awarded a grant to travel through Asia to learn about the Hmong culture.
+As a passionate lifelong learner, she completed her Master's degree in Applied Leadership in Teaching and Learning from the University of Wisconsin - Green Bay and wrote her thesis on vocabulary development in 4 and 5 year olds.
 Kim looks forward to continuing to grow her knowledge and skills at New Directions and collaborating with colleagues and families to help each child reach his or her full potential.Email Ms. Olson

 Elly taught 4 year old kindergarten in Kaukauna for 7 years before joining the New Directions team.
 Obtaining her Master's Degree in Reading Education from UW-Oshkosh has greatly impacted her experience in working with our youngest readers.
 Elly has been to several reading and writing trainings at Columbia University's Teacher's College in New York.
 She believes young learners are incredibly intriguing and motivating and looks forward to instilling a love of learning in each one of her students.
 Working in a collaborative environment while learning from colleagues and creating a community of teachers, learners and families are just two of the things Elly is most looking forward to this year at New Directions.Email Mrs. Hixon